xinqian-mit/API_Phonons/Readme.md

 make yes-python
 make foo mode=shared
 ```
-Then add lammps to the envoronment variable PYTHONPATH.
+Then add the directory of lammps library to the envoronment variable PYTHONPATH.

 ## Example Scripts